dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 ### How to reduce the high bias?

-**If you are not in high variance mode you your train and test errors should be close.**
+**If you are not in high variance mode your train and test errors should be close.**

 If you have high bias: the model being used is not robust enough to produce an accurate prediction.